simopt-admin/simopt/docs/source/solvers/adam.rst

 The bias-corrected estimates :math:`\hat{m_t}` and :math:`\hat{v_t}`.
 Lastly, the new solution can be found via current solution, the bias-corrected first and second moment estimate, and the step size.

-Helper functions:
-The finite_diff function uses finite difference methods to estimate the gradient of the objective function.

 Scope
 -----